dubrod/little-league-ui/MODX.md

 ### Reports

-> There are some basic reports like Apparel #'s and D.O.B. table
+> There are some basic reports like Apparel #'s, D.O.B. table, and Paid Stats

 1. http://little-league.in.modxcloud.com/apparel-order.html
 2. http://little-league.in.modxcloud.com/league-stats.html
+3. http://little-league.in.modxcloud.com/paid-stats.html - Registration sets `paid = no` so anything you put in the `paid` field value other than that will count as paid